Znunu/crypt/README.md

 # Algorithms folder
-Various algorithms that operate on/with a ring of integers modulo n.
+Various algorithms that operate on the ring of integers modulo n.
 Useful for cryptography.

 - EEA: Extended Euclidean Algorithm
 - GRC: Chinese Remainder Algorithm